LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/05_content_pipeline/index.md

 When adding existing assets to the content project, a pop-up dialog will appear with the following options:

 - **Copy the file to the folder**: Creates a duplicate of the file inside your project's Content folder.
-This creates an independent copy, meaning any later changes to the original file won't affect your project.
+This creates an independent copy, meaning any later changes to the original file wo not affect your project.
 - **Add a link**: Creates a reference to the original file without making a copy.
 This maintains a connection to the source file, so any updates to the original will be included when you build.
-Note that the link uses a path relative to the Content.mgcb file, so if either the source file or your project moves, you'll need to reestablish the link.
+Note that the link uses a path relative to the Content.mgcb file, so if either the source file or your project moves, you will need to reestablish the link.
 - **Skip**: Cancels adding the current file while continuing with any other selected files.

 | ![Figure 5-4: Add existing file pop-up](./images/add-file-popup.png) |